Web Application

 Guide for web app configuration

-Ridy maintains support for Rider Application's web version.
+Ridy maintains support for the Rider Application's web version.
 This is useful for having the same rider application experience that is offered on Android & iOS to web users as well.
 The benefit here would be greater portability.
 Clients don't have to install the application from stores.
 They will go to the address and submit their request with the same UI as Android & iOS users whether it is from their Mobile or Desktop or any device with support for modern web browsers.

 Icon & Name Customization